30 Mar A Guide to the Maldives

 Getting Around the Country

 Maldives is made up of a vast chain of small islands, split apart by the ocean.
 As such, there is essentially no public network of transportation linking the different islands.
-These are some of the ways to get around the country.
+Here are some of the ways to get around the country.

 Photo credit: https://cruisingmaldives.files.wordpress.com

-The fastest way to get around the Maldives is via seaplane, which are even available at several resorts.
+The fastest way to get around the Maldives is via seaplane, which is even available at several resorts.
 As seaplane transfers are only made during the day, it is a great way to enjoy the scenic view of the country’s reefs and islands.
 If you intend to island hop via seaplane, make sure to compare the rates between Trans Maldivian Airways and Maldivian Air Taxi, to ensure that you get the best deal!
 The cost varies between USD250 and USD450 return, depending on the distance, the deal between the resorts, and the special packages that they offer.

 There are several options when getting around the islands by sea.
 Firstly, you can take the local public ferry, a network introduced in 2010 connecting all the inhabited islands in the country.
 This ferry network only runs a few times a week. (http://www.roomsmaldives.com/help/ferry)

 In fact, this transport option is extremely time consuming, with the entire route one-way lasting from 06:30 to 17:00!
 Also, these ferries will not help you travel between resorts.
-To reach the respective resorts you will still need to do so by far pricier speedboat or seaplane transfers.
+To reach the respective resorts you will still need to do so by much pricier speedboats or seaplane transfers.
 Ferries are cheaper, costing between MVR2 – MVR50, but are also much slower compared to speedboats.
 Although they follow a scheduled timetable, ferries are also prone to delays due to bad weather or technical problems.

 Photo credit: http://robbreport.com